 What is a First Response Time (FRT)?
 How to Calculate and How to Optimize

 Your first response time is the average time it takes for a support agent to respond to a customer.
+IT can be seconds, minutes hours or even days!
 Find out why it matters to customers and how you can use it to improve your customer service.

 When a NOW Customer comes calling, how long do your agents take to make the first reply on a case?
 This first response time is even more important than your overall response or reply times because it lets the customer know that you are looking into their issue.
 It also shows how quickly your team is addressing new support cases and helps you gauge whether you have an appropriate number of customer service team members working.